drmikehenry/romt/README.rst

 BUNDLE_PATH is ``origin.bundle`` within the INDEX directory; this may be changed via ``--bundle-path BUNDLE_PATH``.

 By default, crate files are stored on-disk using lowercase prefixes.
-Using ``romt crate --prefix=mixed`` forces the use of mixed-case prefixes (as used in Romt before version 0.4.0).
-Lowercase prefixes are recommended.
-Romt will not permit the use of ``--prefix=mixed`` when using case-insensitive filesystems (such as on Windows) to avoid creating unpredictable-case prefixes due to case aliasing issues.

-Romt (as of version 0.4.0) creates a ``config.toml`` file in CRATES_ROOT as an implementation detail to aid in the transition to lowercase crate prefixes;
-users should generally not have to interact with it.
-Future versions of Romt may remove this configuration file and use lowercase prefixes exclusively.
+For compatibility with Romt before version 0.4.0, mixed-case prefixes may be used by adjusting the Crate configuration file.

 config
 ------